tamucybersec/hackthebox-uni-ctf2020/crypto/weak_rsa/README.md

-When I heared "weak RSA," the first thing to pop into my mind was that the n value was factorable in a feasible amount of time.
+When I heard "weak RSA," the first thing to pop into my mind was that the n value was factorable in a feasible amount of time.
 Looking into how people have done this in the past, I ran into this incredibly useful tool at: https://github.com/Ganapati/RsaCtfTool.
 It performs multiple attacks on the RSA file to try and crack it.